 (gg) Training for uptake, dilution, and excretion studies.
 Except as provided in subsection (l) of this section, the licensee shall require an authorized user of unsealed radioactive material for the uses authorized in subsection (ff) of this section to be a physician who:

-(1) is certified by a medical specialty board whose certification process has been recognized by the agency, the NRC or an agreement state and who meets the requirements in paragraph (3)(C) of this subsection.
-(The names of board certifications that have been recognized by the agency, the NRC, or an agreement state appear on the NRC's web page at https://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html).
+(1) is certified by a medical specialty board whose certification process has been recognized by the department , the NRC or an agreement state .
+The names of board certifications that have been recognized by the department , the NRC, or an agreement state are posted on the NRC's Medical Uses Licensee Toolkit web page .
 To have its certification recognized, a specialty board shall require all candidates for certification to:

-(A) complete 60 hours of training and experience in basic radionuclide handling techniques and radiation safety applicable to the medical use of unsealed radioactive material for uptake, dilution, and excretion studies that includes the topics listed in paragraph (3)(A) and (B) of this subsection; and
+(A) complete 60 hours of training and experience in basic radionuclide handling techniques and radiation safety applicable to the medical use of unsealed radioactive material for uptake, dilution, and excretion studies as described in paragraph (3)(A) of this subsection; and

 (B) pass an examination, administered by diplomates of the specialty board, that assesses knowledge and competence in radiation safety, radionuclide handling, and quality control; or